FRAUD RESOURCE CENTER

 - Do purchase cards you plan to use yourself or give as presents directly from the business that issued them, preferably by ordering them online.
 Cards on store racks can be tampered with.

 - Do carefully examine any card you are considering buying at a physical store for signs of tampering.
 It’s safer to buy from places that keep gift cards behind the counter or, if they’re sold on racks, in well-sealed packaging.

 - Do immediately contact the retailer that issued a gift card you used to pay a suspected scammer.
 If money remains on the card, you might be able to get it back.
 You often will find contact information on the card.

 - Do register your card with the retailer if that option is offered.
 This makes it easier to track and quickly report any issues.

 - Don’t give gift-card information to callers claiming to be from government agencies, tech companies, utilities or other businesses.
 Only scammers ask you to pay fees, back taxes or bills for services with gift cards.

 - Don't respond to an unsolicited email or text message offering you a gift card.
 Delete it.

 - Don’t give personal information to anyone in exchange for a gift card.

 - Don’t buy the top gift card right off a store rack.
-That’s where impatient scammers usually put doctored cards, the BBB says.
+That’s where impatient scammers usually put doctored cards, according to the Better Business Bureau.